On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 Declaration of Departure from the Country of Origin

-Continuing to analyze tax obligations, let’s talk about the Declaration of Definitive Departure from the country of origin.
+Continuing with the discussion of tax obligations, it is important to consider the Declaration of Definitive Departure from the country of origin.

-This concerns the obligation to inform the country of origin Tax Department about the change of residence and, consequently, the tax domicile.
+This declaration involves notifying the tax authorities in the country of origin about the change of residence and, consequently, the relocation of the individual’s tax domicile.

 In this sense, it is important to highlight that each country has its own regulations for this procedure.